sdingcn/mutual-refinement/README.md

 Anyone with the `.tar` file can load the docker image and launch a container from the image.
 Then one can repeat the above experiment inside the docker container.
+Please note: inside the container you should use the `python3.9` command to run the script.

 ```
 docker load --input mutual-refinement.tar